keitheorem/webots_tutorial_CU_Boulder/line_following/README.md

 # Webots Line Following Robot

-This project implements a line following robot with odometry.
+Implement a line following robot that estimates the track distance and final orientation using odometry

 ![Odometry](Odometry.png)